merlos/panatrans-api/README.md

 	"data" : [{
 		"id" : INT,              #route id
 		"name" : STRING,         # "Route name"
+    "url" : URL,             # url of the route @ mibus.com.pa.
+May be null

 		"trips" : [{  # <-- Only sent if with_trips=true
 			"id": INT,            # trip id